antpass79/live-streaming/README.md

 ## Run the System

-In order to play with the streaming, it's necessary to run the solution.
+In order to play with the streaming, it's necessary to run the following projects:

+- StreamingEndpoint
+- BlazorProducer.Server
+- BlazorConsumer.Server

 For the moment the consumer doesn't work, so you need third-party component to listen for live streaming.

 ### Text Streaming